- 200g bulgur wheat

 Probably the most widely-used oil in cooking, olive oil is pressed from fresh olives.
 It's…

 - 1 tbsp Dijon mustard

 Put the ingredients for the dressing in a jam jar or small bottle with some seasoning, screw on the lid and shake well.
-Uncover the bulghar wheat and, if there is any water left in the bowl, drain the bulghar, then tip into a large container for transporting.
+Uncover the bulgur wheat and, if there is any water left in the bowl, drain the bulgur, then tip into a large container for transporting.
 Add the herbs, fennel, pomegranate seeds, broad beans and pumpkin seeds, and toss everything together.
 Top with the salad leaves and pack the jam jar of salad dressing separately.

 Before serving, drizzle over the dressing and toss everything together.